nginxinc/nginx-wiki/source/community/faq.rst

       :doc:`imapauthenticatewithembeddedperlscript`

-How can Nginx be deployed as an SMTP proxy, with a Postfix backend?
+How can NGINX be deployed as an SMTP proxy, with a Postfix backend?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 First, declare the mail part as follows: